 20% of your paycheck is dedicated to savings and paying off debt.
 This includes building an emergency fund, contributing to your 401(k) plan, and debt repayment.

-The 50/30/20 budget is ideal for people that prefer simplicity and a balanced approach to budgeting.
+The 50/30/20 budget is ideal for people who prefer simplicity and a balanced approach to budgeting.

 👉 You can learn more about the 50 30 20 budget rule here in greater detail to see if this budgeting method fits your personality and style of budgeting.